Around the Block (film): Production

-Filming began in June 2012 in Sydney and Redfern, New South Wales.
+Filming began in June 2012 in Redfern and elsewhere in Sydney.
 Christina Ricci was in Australia for the four-week shoot.

 Reception

 The film received mixed reviews from critics and audiences, earning a Rotten Tomatoes approval rating of 63%.

 Soundtrack

 The soundtrack was released on 11 July 2014 by Silent Recordings.
 The album featured the songs from the film and a number of tracks from the film's original score composed by Nick Wales.